top of page

 Maximum students: 15

-Description of the general class format: This will be a course that will follow a three year curriculum; Studio 1, Studio 2 and Studio 3.
-There is no prerequisite to enter the course, only listed in consecutive order so that a student does not repeat a class in following years at Cottage Garden.
-The class will be structured with 10 minutes of information/history about an artist followed by about 30 minutes of student exploration in the artist's technique, with the final few minutes used for cleaning up and sharing.
+Description of the general class format: This will be a course that will follow a three-year curriculum; Studio 1, Studio 2, and Studio 3.
+There is no prerequisite to enter the course, only listed in consecutive order so that a student does not repeat a class in the following years at Cottage Garden.
+The class will be structured with 10 minutes of information/history about either an artist or artistic method followed by about 30 minutes of student exploration in the artistic technique, with the final few minutes used for cleaning up and sharing.
 The emphasis of the class is exploration.
-There will be consecutive weeks that we work on the same technique and project.
-Students will explore a variety of artists, art processes and materials such as painting, drawing, chalk, mosaics, collage, & printing.
-The students will use class time exploring and developing skills in this creative endeavor.
+There will be some consecutive weeks that we work on the same technique and project.
+Students will explore a variety of artists, art processes, and materials such as painting, drawing, chalk, mosaics, collage, & printing.
+The students will use class time to explore and develop skills in this creative

 1.Be in the room before the bell rings.
 Dropping your stuff and leaving would not qualify you as being on time.